GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 You will need to create connections before running any validations with the data validation tool.
-The tool allows users to create these connections using CLI.
+The tool allows users to create these connections using the CLI.

-These connections will be saved either to `~/.config/google-pso-data-validator/` or a directory specified by the env variable `PSO_DV_CONFIG_HOME`.
+These connections will automatically be saved either to `~/.config/google-pso-data-validator/` or a directory specified by the env variable `PSO_DV_CONFIG_HOME`.

-Below commands can be used to create these connections:
+These commands can be used to create connections:

 #### Command template to create a connection:
 ```
-data-validation connections add --connection-name my-conn-name
+data-validation connections add --connection-name my-conn-name source_type
 ```

 #### Create a sample BigQuery connection: